leonardosos/3D_Printer_Lab/web-ui/README.md

    - **How is done:** Shows a table of print jobs, a side panel for job details, and action buttons to add, edit priority, or delete jobs.
    - *Image below shows the job queue table, details panel, and action buttons.*
    <img src="./images/queue.png" alt="Priority Queue Management" style="width: 800px; object-fit: cover;">

+## Web Server Refresh

+The Web UI pages automatically refresh every second to ensure users see the latest data without needing to manually reload.
+This is implemented using a simple JavaScript `setTimeout` function in the `<head>` section of each HTML template.

 ## Web Server Class Diagram